 There are also quick reviews of 50 AF drink brands available in the UK, which I was pleased to see features many Club Soda community favourites too.
 Some of the tips and tricks sound intriguing, for example substituting red wine with red grape juice mixed with balsamic vinegar.
 The recipes vary from very simple mixes to ones with more exotic ingredients and complex preparation methods.
 I am now seriously tempted to try making my own kvass – the Eastern European fermented rye bread drink…

-We can highly recommend this book for anyone starting out on an exploration of the wide variety of alcohol-free drink options, and more advanced mindful drinkers will also find much to enjoy – I had never heard of Tepache, a Mexican pineapple based drink which sounds absolutely fabulous.
+We can highly recommend this as one of our top books for 2020 for anyone starting out on an exploration of the wide variety of alcohol-free drink options, and more advanced mindful drinkers will also find much to enjoy – I had never heard of Tepache, a Mexican pineapple based drink which sounds absolutely fabulous.

 This relatively brief self-help book is made up of three parts.
 The first is Simon’s personal story from heavy drinking to getting alcohol-free, told in a short section.
 The second part covers the basics of quitting drinking, from learning about alcohol and assessing your drinking and the impact it is having on your life, to changing your mindset and the beliefs you may hold about alcohol and you.